+35725368683

 Final decision

-As soon as the Division is satisfied that all conditions are met, it proceeds to register the application and publish it in the Official Gazette of the Cyprus Republic.
-If you detect obvious errors in the publication of your trademark application, you can request a correction.
+When the Division is satisfied that all conditions are met, it proceeds to register the application and publish it in the Official Gazette of the Cyprus Republic.
+If you detect apparent errors in the publication of your trademark application, you can request a correction.
 No fee is charged for such requests.

-Trademarks in Cyprus are valid for seven years from the date of initial registration and can be renewed for 14 years after the first 7 years.
+Trademarks in Cyprus are valid for ten years from the initial registration date and can be renewed for 10 years after the first 10 years.

 Reasons for the refusal of registration